ETEFS/WinRasp/README.md

 Retrive a process list from kernel mode.
 ### Process Object Protection
 Capture the process object access event, filter and prevent the write request to the target process object.
 Support receive the event handler processing.
 Support Event Hanlder .
+## Registry Security
+### Registry Key Protection
+Prevent registry key from file data modifying, create new key and delete existing key.
+Support regular expression filter.
+User can set a white PID or process name to permit it   can access the protected registry key.
+Support receive registry key modify event.
+Support Event Hanlder.
+### Direct Registry Access
+Provides a set of function call to support create, read and write registry key in kernel mode.
+To direct access registry key can avoid the user mode apihook module to interfere the real registry key data and information.
+### Registry Key Hiding
+Hiding Registry key from user mode application.
+## Misc Security
+### Debugging state checking
+Checking the target application is being debug.
+Checking OS Kernel is being debug.
+### Callback Management
+To enumerate the all kernel callback object include process creation callback, DLL image load callback, object access callback and registry operation callback.
+Support remove the callback object in the system.
+### Direct network access
+Provides a set of function call to support send and receive data in kernel mode.
+To direct access network can avoid the user mode apihook module to interfere the real network data and information.
+### Loaded kernel module list
+Get a loaded kernel module list, including image name, image base address, entry point, image size.